 Fraud against the government is a little bit different.
 It is not the question of the doctor or any healthcare provider really making a mistake.
 Rather, they have to be involved in some kind of a scheme that is designed to take money from the government that is not earned.

 It also involves showing that the government was somehow paying for the services.
 If you went to the doctor and paid them money out of your own pocket, there really would not be a False Claims Act issue.
-It is a different kind of determination as to the wrongful activity that gives someone the right to sue over healthcare fraud kickback schemes.
+It is a different kind of a determination as to the wrongful activity that gives someone the right to sue over healthcare fraud kickback schemes.